 a -> a -> a

-This type signature reads: a function that takes 2 as and returns an a.
+This type signature reads: a function that takes 2 a

 To the functional programming transplant, coming from a type system with generics like Java’s, the type signature is too generic to say anything about it.
 Here’s the Java version.